hasanriz/cs50x/README.md

 cs50x psets

-These are my takes on the psets.
+This is my take on the psets.